Climate Change

 Scope 33

-Promotion of calculation of the carbon footprint of product(CFP) 1
+Promotion of calculation of the carbon footprint of product (CFP)1

 The Meiji Group calculates and visualizes GHG emissions in each process to help prioritize initiatives.

 As specific initiatives for the dairy sector, we used methods unparalleled within the Japanese dairy industry to calculate CFP (for Meiji Organic Milk).
 In addition to referencing the Environmental Product Declaration (EPD), a program operated based on international standards, and guidelines issued by the International Dairy Federation (IDF) global Carbon Footprint standard for the dairy sector, we also used actual data from dairy farmers.
-In the confectionery sector, Meiji participated in the Ministry of the Environment’s model business the for carbon footprint initiatives of product and services.
+In the confectionery sector, we participated in the Ministry of the Environment’s model business for the carbon footprint initiatives of product and services.

 As part of those initiatives, we calculated our CFP for Meiji Milk Chocolate (50g)based on ISO14067.